pages-alex-alex2006hw/dna/README.md

 # Contributor guidelines

-- PRs are welcome in another file (example: dna_ideal.json)
+- PRs are welcome in dna_ideal.txt
 - The original SNP files should always be available
 - Do not send in PRs that add shitty things like immune disorders to my DNA